 USA and China were engaged in a brutal trade war and the high tariffs were imposed between September 2019 and December 2019 as a result of that severe trade fight between the two largest economies of the world.

 The cut in the tariffs has come in the wake of the surging apprehensions about Beijing’s capacity to follow through on the phase-one trade agreement.
-In that agreement, China had vowed to enhance its purchase of US merchandise and services by nearly $200 billion in the coming two years.
+As per Latest Finance News, In that agreement, China had vowed to enhance its purchase of US merchandise and services by nearly $200 billion in the coming two years.

 Meanwhile, China is currently grappling with the coronavirus outbreak that started in the country in January 2020 and has already spread to various other countries.
 The epidemic is likely to hamper economic activity in China.
 China has also taken several precautionary measures that may include the lockdown of Wuhan, the epicenter of the virus, to control the further spread of the disease.